GS Yuasa says working closely with Boeing to get 787 flying

-TOKYO GS Yuasa Corp, the Japanese maker of lithium-ion battery cells used in Boeing Co's (BA.N) 787 Dreamliner, said it is working closely with the U.S. company, lead battery contractor Thales SA (TCFP.PA) of France and regulators to get the 787 back into the air.
+TOKYO, March 4 GS Yuasa Corp, the Japanese maker of lithium-ion battery cells used in Boeing Co's 787 Dreamliner, said it is working closely with the U.S. company, lead battery contractor Thales SA of France and regulators to get the 787 back into the air.

 Its statement comes after a report in the Wall Street Journal on Thursday said the company disagreed with Boeing about what should be included in a package of measures aimed at getting the airliner back in the air.